Bagatelles, Op. 119 (Beethoven)

 The Eleven Bagatelles, Op.
 119 were written by Ludwig van Beethoven between the 1790s and the early 1820s.
+A typical performance of Op.
+119 lasts around 14 minutes.

 History

 By the end of 1803, Beethoven had already sketched bagatelles Nos.
 1 to 5 (along with several other short works for piano that he never published).
-In 1820, he composed the last five bagatelles of Op.
-119, and published them as a set of five in 1821.
+In 1820, he first finished the last five bagatelles of Op.
+119, and published them as a set of five in June 1821 for Wiener Pianoforteschule Schule by Friedrich Stark.

 The following year, he revised his old bagatelle sketches to construct a new collection for publication, adding a final bagatelle, No. 6, composed in late 1822.
-He then sent off this set of six to England for publication in 1823, along with Nos.
-7 to 11, which had not yet been published in England.
+Initially, Beethoven struggled to get a deal to publish any of the bagatelles.
+Beethoven met with many people such as Peters of Leipzig and Pacini in Paris for publishing, who declined his request.

-The English publisher printed all eleven bagatelles together as one collection, and it is unclear to what degree this represents the composer's intentions.
+Eventually, Beethoven managed to have the entire set published: first by Clementi in London in 1823, Maurice Schlesinger in Paris some time around the end of 1823, and Sauer & Leidesdorf in Vienna on in April 1824.
+It is unclear to what degree this represents the composer's intentions.

 Some scholars have argued that the two halves of Op.
 119 — Nos.
 1 to 6, and Nos.
 7 to 11 — are best thought of as separate collections.
 However, it is also possible that when Beethoven composed No. 6 in late 1822, he had already planned to send all eleven pieces to England.
 In that case, No. 6 would not be meant as a conclusion to the first five, but as a way to connect them with the latter five.

-The key relationship and thematic similarities between No. 6 and No. 7 support this hypothesis, as does the fact that in subsequent correspondence, Beethoven expressed only satisfaction with how the bagatelles were published in England.
+The key relationship and thematic similarities between No. 6 and No. 7 support this hypothesis, as does the fact that in subsequent correspondence, Beethoven expressed only satisfaction with how the bagatelles were published in England after his ex-pupil Ferdinand Ries helped get the collection published.

 Form

-A typical performance of Op.
-119 lasts around fourteen minutes.